 In computing, a virtual machine is an emulation of a computer system.
 Virtual machines are based on computer architectures and provide the functionality of a physical computer.
-Their implementations may involve specialized hardware, software or both.
+Their implementations may involve specialized hardware, software, or both.

-VM is basically a raw server that you get from your cloud provider.
+VM is a raw server that you get from your cloud provider.
 It's like your own personal computer, rather than purchasing it, you are renting it out on the cloud.
 When you are renting it out on the cloud, it is the same as if you are on your own computer.
-It's just a fresh piece of operating system, you can install as many software as you want, you can make it be a web server, application server etc. you can configure it to be anything.
+It's just a fresh piece of operating system, you can install as much software as you want, you can make it be a web server, application server etc. you can configure it to be anything.

 If you compare it with AWS, which is also a popular cloud computing service; with AWS, this same service is called EC2, in Azure it's called VM.